mackenziebishop/mobile-forensics/README.md

 44386-01 Digital Forensics
 # Demoed by:
 * Emma Sabio
+# What is Skype Xtractor
+Skype Xtractor is an extractor used for the chatting site Skype that allows you to extract info from Skype's databases.
 # Installation
 Below is a picture of the website that Skype Xtractor can be downloaded at
 ![Screenshot (89)](https://user-images.githubusercontent.com/69916815/140991001-8d550de0-b0bb-4850-b8ec-6cb23a89bdcc.png)